 ii.
 Display Name: The name specified here is displayed on SureFox homepage for the allowed URL

 iii.
-Allow sub-domains: Tick the check-box if you wish to allow all the sub-domains of the allowed URL.
+Allow sub-domains: Select this option if you wish to allow all the sub-domains of the allowed URL.
 For example: If you have selected www.google.com as the allowed URL, then allowing the sub-domains will provide access to all sites hosted under *.google.com such as maps.google.com, mail.google.com and so on.
-However note that allowing sub-domains does not allow sites with same domain name but with different extensions such as google.co.in or google.co.uk.
-They will have to be allowed as a seperate URL.
+However, note that allowing sub-domains do not allow sites with same domain name but with different extensions such as google.co.in or google.co.uk.
+They will have to be allowed as a separate URL.

 iv.
 Set as Starting URL: The selected URL will be set as Homepage and will automatically load with the launch of SureFox

 v.
 Hide URL: If the Hide URL check-box is marked, the allowed URL will be hidden from the SureFox homepage but will not be blocked if any other page tries to open it.
 This option becomes quite useful in case you don’t want the end-user to directly launch the website but should be accessible when launched by other allowed sites.

 vi.
 Assign Category: Assign an allowed website to a category of your choice.
 Categories in SureFox can be managed from Manage Categories option located in SureFox admin screen.

 vii.
 Error Redirection: Enable this setting to redirect any network error to this page.
 It allows you to display a custom error page if any site is down due to the network problem.
 Note that only one site can be set as Error Redirection page at a time.

 viii.
 Icon: Lets you to choose the display icon for each allowed URL on SureFox homepage